My projected World Cup teams for Spain, Brazil, Germany, Argentina, England and France.

 CM: Paul Pogba

 Pogba began his senior career with Manchester United, but after only 3 appearance in a season and half, he moved to Juventus.
 In Turin, he became a megastar.
 He won the Golden Boy Award for the best player under-21 playing in Europe.
 He also led Juventus to the Final of the 2015 Champions' League Final.
 In the summer of 2016, Manchester United broke the all-time transfer fees to sign Pogba.
 At the time of writing, he was capped 43 times.
-He led France to reach the Final of Euro 2016.
+He led France to reach the Final of Euro 2016 and to win the World Cupo in 2018.

 Dembélé began his career at Rennes before joining Dortmund in 2016.
 A year later, he transferred to Barcelona for an initial fee of €105 million, becoming the joint-third most expensive footballer ever alongside Paul Pogba.
 In 2016, he made his national team debut after the European Championship.